 Salary is contentious and for obvious reasons, an employer may not feel they want to broadcast details of their pay scales.
 However once a candidate has applied it should be possible early in the recruitment process to determine whether both sides are in the same territory before any significant time has been expended on either side.
 Using an agency avoids these problems of course!

 With reference to the job details and candidate specification part of the advertisement, a significant problem often arises when the internal job spec is copied/pasted into an advertisement.
 Not only is this often fairly dry and too detailed but the hiring manager’s long list of ideal candidate attributes are also revealed.
-Clearly, all recruitment involves compromise but this can be very off-putting and may dissuade candidates from applying which the employer would be interested in.
+Clearly, all recruitment involves a compromise but this can be very off-putting and may dissuade candidates from applying which the employer would be interested in.

 Interestingly, research suggests that female candidates are less likely to apply if they don’t meet most or all of the criteria specified so an unintended consequence could be to reduce the diversity of hiring shortlists.